efnats/chiagarden/plotting/README.md

 # plot_over - A replot helper

-`plot_over`: This script monitors the free space of Chia plot disks and automatically removes older plots when the free space falls below a specified threshold.
+`plot_over`: This script will assist your replotting process by gradually removing undesired plots with a given compression level.
+To achieve this it will monitor the free space of Chia plot disks and automatically remove older plots of one or multiple given C-levels when the free space of a disk falls below a specified threshold.
 The script aims to maintain a desired number of disks with at least the specified minimum free space.
+This way enough disks are continously offered to other tools like plot_sink or mergerfs to optimize bandwith.

 ## Requirements

 - duf-utility https://github.com/muesli/duf
-- your plot files are either distributed on disks labelled with the same prefix for all of them, or they are all mounted in one mountoint (exclusively)
+- your plot files are either distributed on disks labelled with the same prefix or they are all mounted in one mountpoint exclusively.

 ## Usage